sergey-kvachenok/gymFuel/.agent-os/standards/code-style/html-style.md

 - Align attributes vertically
 - Keep the closing `>` on the same line as the last attribute

+## Clean Structure Principles

+- **Minimize wrapper elements**: Use single wrapper elements when possible instead of nested containers
+- **Combine related classes**: Apply related CSS classes to one element rather than creating extra divs
+- **Question each wrapper**: Each wrapper should serve a distinct purpose
+- **Prefer flat DOM**: Avoid deeply nested elements for better performance and maintainability

 ## Example HTML Structure

 ```html